dvln/vcs/README.md

 much to all folks above and especially the Masterminds folks) but it is heavily changed and moves in somewhat of a different direction at this point.

+## Concurrency: Goroutine Friendly?

+Currently only the git backend is Goroutine friendly (get/clone, upd/fetch/pull, revision reading, etc) and only the git backend implements the more extensive capabilities around mirror clones (or not) and mirror updates (or not) as well as specific fetch/delete ref targets working in both regular and mirror/bare clones.
+This is an early version with this target... after refining the git solution the next SCM targeted for "concurrent friendly" is Hg.

 ## Status

-This is very early pre-release work that is not in use or ready for regular use (currently: v0.1.0).
-Feel free to fork and give suggestions of course but know it will be undergoing dramatic change throughout 2015 (at least).
+This is very early pre-release work that is not in use or ready for regular use (currently: v0.2.0).
+Feel free to fork and give suggestions of course but know it will be undergoing dramatic change throughout 2016 (at least).